sarawebb/Cross_Matching_Catalougs/README.md

 field_name = 'antlia'
 date =   1703017

-## 3. Run from commandline or in IDE
+**3. Run from commandline or in IDE**

-## 4. The full cross matched table will be outputed as a fits file:
+**4. The full cross matched table will be outputed as a fits file:**

 The fits file will be in the following format:
 **crossmatched_+ field_name + _bands + filter_band1 + _ + filter_band2 + _ +filter_band3+ _ + date + .fits**

 #  For plotting color color plots of crossmatched cats ( Plot_Color_Color.py)

-## 1. In script change the filter bands 1, 2, 3 to the same input used with Cross_Match_Photom_Cats.py
+1. In script change the filter bands 1, 2, 3 to the same input used with Cross_Match_Photom_Cats.py

-## 2. Run from Command line for standard r-i vs g-r plot or edit newly created table for speicfic plots
+2. Run from Command line for standard r-i vs g-r plot or edit newly created table for speicfic plots

 # For cross matching candidate to catalog

-## 1. Edit input params in script and enter the candidate coords and search radius in arc seconds.
+1. Edit input params in script and enter the candidate coords and search radius in arc seconds.

-## 2. Run Script and and matches in the three bands with errors will be produced
+2. Run Script and and matches in the three bands with errors will be produced